RubixML/Server/README.md

 > **Note**: It is a good practice to use a process monitor such as [Supervisor](http://supervisord.org/) to start and autorestart the server in case there is a failure.

 ### REST Server
-Representational State Transfer (REST) server over HTTP and HTTPS that is compatible with multiple message formats including Json, Binary, and Native PHP serial format.
+A standalone Json over HTTP and secure HTTP server exposing a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) (Representational State Transfer) API.

 **Parameters:**